adamko01/Partition-WinRe-Move---Extend-disk/README.md

 There is no automatic partition rollback.
 Following a destructive-stage failure, further automated changes are blocked.
 Do not run other partition-management tools concurrently.

-## Testing status

-- PowerShell syntax parsing passed during development.
-- 22 mocked workflow/security checks passed, including button gating, WinRE mismatches, stale layouts, and encrypted-drive rejection.
-- The free-space display was regression-tested with the reported overflow value and capacities up to 3 TiB.
-- Successful use has been reported in the original user's environment; an exact Windows build and full compatibility matrix have not been recorded.

-Mocked checks do not validate real Windows disk operations or every GUI configuration.
-The development checks are not bundled with this script.
-Validate your own target environment before production use.

 ## Microsoft references

 - [Extend a basic or dynamic volume](https://learn.microsoft.com/en-us/windows-server/storage/disk-management/extend-a-basic-volume)